-When locations are occupied, we established temperature targets to help guide our balancing act between conservation and comfort.
+When locations are occupied, our temperature targets help guide the balancing act between conservation and comfort.
 Except in research labs and a few locations which require specific temperature ranges, all centrally controlled occupied spaces are programmed to within our "Tiger Zone":

 - heat to 68 F/20 C in the winter

 - cool to 78 F/26 C in the summer (if air conditioning is available)

 If you are hosting an event or using a location outside of normal hours, please let us know ahead of time by calling the Customer Service Center or emailing [email protected] with the campus location, date and time the space will be occupied.

 A few buildings on campus have local thermostats that allow occupants more control, while also staying within our sustainability goals.
 The flyers below provide more detail on specific building thermostats.

 If you believe the temperature in your location is outside the "Tiger Zone," please call the Customer Service Center or submit a service request.
 We have temperature cards for you to borrow to help identify the temperature in your specific location.